The following is a critical account of the 'The Chinese Room' chapter in Daniel Dennett's book, Intuition Pumps and Other Tools For Thinking.

 Firstly, this particular computer might have passed an extremely rudimentary test.
 Thus it couldn't possibly be said to “have a mind in exactly the sense that human beings have minds”.
 Perhaps it has a mind.
 However, how would we know that?
 And how could we also say that this computer has a mind that's "exactly" the same as all human minds or exactly the same any any particular human mind?

 Secondly, surely Dennett would accept that there's more to human minds than merely answering questions.
 This may mean that the best that can be said is that this computer has a type of mind.
-Perhaps if this (or any) computer were more extensively tested (or if it accomplished different things other than answering questions), then this would take this computer towards having a mind which is very much like a human mind.
+Perhaps if this (or any) computer were more extensively tested (or if it accomplished different things other than answering questions), then this would take the computer towards having a mind which is very much like a human mind.

-So this particular computer, after this particular test, can be said to have a kind of a mind; just not a mind that can be said to be exactly the same as a human mind (i.e., in all respects).
+So this particular computer, after this particular test, can be said to have a kind of a mind; just not a mind that can be said to be the same as a human mind (i.e., in all respects).

 However (as stated), perhaps Dennett's wouldn't see the point of my qualification.
 That is, after this particular computer had passed this particular test, then perhaps Dennett would indeed have said that it (to use Searle's words again) “has[s] a mind in exactly the same sense that human beings have minds”.